awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 You may want to use this 'flying V' configuration when you have resources on a central VPC, such as a repository of services, that other VPCs need to access\.
 The other VPCs do not need access to each others' resources; they only need access to resources on the central VPC\.

 **Note**
 VPC B and VPC C cannot send traffic directly to each other through VPC A\.
 VPC peering does not support transitive peering relationships, nor edge to edge routing\.
 You must create a VPC peering connection between VPC B and VPC C in order to route traffic directly between them\.
 For more information, see [Three VPCs Peered Together](#three-vpcs-full-access)\.
-For more information about unsupported peering scenarios, see [Invalid VPC Peering Connection Configurations](invalid-peering-configurations.md)\.
+For more information about unsupported peering scenarios, see [Unsupported VPC Peering Configurations](invalid-peering-configurations.md)\.

 The route tables for each VPC point to the relevant VPC peering connection to access the entire CIDR block of the peer VPC\.